Investing

 - For more advanced investors wanting direct access to US and global markets

-- Very low fees and tight forex conversion spreads (far better than EasyEquities for large USD conversions)
+- Very low fees and tight forex conversion spreads (way better than EasyEquities for large USD conversions)

 - Available to SA residents (you'll need to manage exchange control and use your foreign investment allowance)

-- The interface is more complex — not ideal for beginners
+- The interface is more complex — not ideal for beginners, but powerful once you know what you're doing

 eToro